co-mmer/aaa-mockmvc/README.md

 2. **Act**: Perform the operation (e.g., make the API request).
 3. **Assert**: Validate the result (e.g., check HTTP status, response content).

+Optionally, the result of the request can be accessed using the `answer()` method, allowing for further examination and validation of the response.

 ### Arrange Section

 <details>